mspncp/gosu-wiki/To Do.md

   * Use big texture for LargeImage if possible
   * Add better error message for missing files on Linux/FreeImage
   * See if this page helps with fullscreen on OS X
+  * Apply colorKey AFTER splitting the bitmap into tiles, not before!
 ## Gosu 0.9.x+
   * Redesign (see forum) drawing interface
   * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …